comfortliner/images/README.markdown

 images
 ========
-Some images for the repository readme
+Some images for the repository readme.